glenjamin/repo-repro/README.md

 git push heroku
 ```

+Make a note of the URL for your new app - we'll refer to this has the
+*Hook URL*.

-Configure your remote source and destination repositories
+Now you need to configure your remote source and destination repositories

 ```bash
 heroku config:set SRC_REPO=<remote-repo-uri>